Tiffanirice23/reading-notes/README.md

 #	Reading Notes!

-Hello I am Tiffani Rice, a resident of the greater Seattle area, with 7 years of experience in the aviation industry specializing in project coordination and customer support.
-In February 2023, I decided to switch gears and pursue a formal education in software development because I wanted a career that would give me continuous challenges on a day to day basis, and stand the test of time! <br>
+Hello I am Tiffani Rice, a resident of the greater Seattle area, with 7 years of experience in the aviation industry specializing in project coordination and customer support. <br>
-Please see below notes references for CodeFellows 102 and 201 coding courses.
+**Click [here](./growthmindset.md) to see ways to stay in a growth mindset!**

 *Table Of Contents*